 This work on festival and ritual has led me toward more theoretical considerations of tourism, intangible cultural heritage (ICH), and the role of cultural policy institutions such as UNESCO.
 It also gave me a chance to help out on a Japanese fishing boat for several months, during which time I ate sashimi for breakfast every day.

-*Winner 2009 Chicago Folklore Prize for best book-length work of folklore scholarship; awarded jointly by the American Folklore Society and the University of Chicago
+[*Winner 2009 Chicago Folklore Prize for best book-length work of folklore scholarship]

 We are all Survivors: Verbal, Ritual and Material Ways of Narrating Disaster and Recovery; Special Issue of Fabula: Journal of Folktale Studies 58, issues 1-2, 2017.
 Co-Edited with Carl Lindahl.